Bannerman's turaco

 Bannerman's turaco (Tauraco bannermani) is a species of bird in the family Musophagidae.
 It is endemic to Cameroon.
 In French it is known as touraco de Bannerman or touraco doré.
 Its scientific and common names honour the ornithologist David Armitage Bannerman.
 Its natural habitat is subtropical or tropical moist montane forests.
-It is threatened by habitat destruction and the International Union for Conservation of Nature has listed it as an "endangered species".
+It is threatened by habitat destruction and the International Union for Conservation of Nature has listed it as a Near Threatened species.

 Taxonomy

 The Bannerman's turaco was first described in 1923 by the American naturalist George Latimer Bates.
 Genetic studies show that this species is closely related to the red-crested turaco (Tauraco erthrolophus) and white-crested turaco (Tauraco leucolophus), having diverged from them in the late Pliocene.
 At that time, climatic changes occurred which subsequently led to increasingly arid conditions, a decrease in forest cover and an increase in wooded savannah.
 The white-crested turaco maintained a widespread distribution, perhaps by adapting to new habitats, while Bannerman's turaco became restricted to montane habitats where the forest cover remained.